FerRacimo/Archaeomics/PopGen1_PCAandAdmixture.md

 $HUMOR/AncientModern_reduced.bed

 Take a look inside these three files.
 You can use the program *less*.
 What do you see inside?
-The bed file is compressed, and contains the genotypes of each individual in the *fam* file, ordered by the positions in the *bim* file.
+The bed file is compressed so it will look like non-sense when you open it.
+It contains the genotypes of each individual in the *fam* file, ordered by the positions listed in the *bim* file.
 The *fam* file contains the list of individuals and their population labels.

 Note that most individuals (from populations like the Yoruba, Sardinians, French, etc.) are present-day samples, but a few of these are from ancient Western Eurasian samples.
 Specifically, the "Steppe_EMBA" samples are ancient genomes from individuals found in the Eurasian Steppe and dated to the Early to Middle Bronze Age.
 For those who have a strong arcaheological background, these include individuals associated with the Yamnaya, Afanasievo and Poltavka cultures.
 The "Europe_LNBA" samples are ancient genomes from individuals found in Europe and dated to the Late Neolithic and Bronze Age.
 These are thought to be the descendants of an admixture process involving local European Neolithic peoples and Steppe peoples that migrated into Europe about 5,000 years ago.

+# LD pruning

 When computing a PCA or performing an Admixture analysis, large datasets take a long time to analyze.
 However, a lot of SNPs actually have redundant information, as they may sit on the same haplotype and be in strong linkage disequilibrium (LD) with each other.
 We can "thin" our data to remove SNPs based on their LD correlation coefficients (r^2), using plink, keeping (almost) the same amount of information while significantly reducing the computational burden of our downstream algorithms.
 We can use the following commands to prune our data: